Nexusforge/nexus/notes/auth.md

 The backend of Nexus is a confidential client upon user request, it will perform the authorization code flow to obtain an ID token to authenticate and sign-in the user.

 Nexus supports multiple OpenID Connect providers.
 See [Configuration] on how to add configuration values.

+Nexus configuration does not offer any `audience` or `scope` property available because it does not use the access token to access a resource server (which would validate the `aud` claim) and the ID token is not allowed to be sent anywhere.

+According to this [tutorial](https://auth0.com/blog/backend-for-frontend-pattern-with-auth0-and-dotnet/), it might be required to attach an audience value to get a token using `context.ProtocolMessage.SetParameter("audience", value)`.
+Support for this will be implemented when this becomes an issue for anyone.

 ## Alternative approach (and why it did not work):